 Course Assessors

+Course Assessors should have the required competency as an Instructor and meet at least one of the following criteria.

-At least 4 years’ experience as an approved IALA AtoN Level 1 trainer;
+At least 4 years’ experience as an IALA AtoN Level 1 trainer;

-Chair or vice-chair of an IALA Technical Committee;
+Chair or Vice-Chair of an IALA Technical Committee.

 TEACHING FACILITIES AND EQUIPMENT

-It is assumed that standard lecturing equipment such as white boards and computer-assisted projectors will be provided.
+It is assumed that standard lecturing equipment will be provided.
 Additional teaching aids and equipment which might be appropriate to specific lectures are listed in the detailed teaching syllabus for each module.
 This includes suggestions for external visits where they might be available and appropriate.

 PART 4 – GUIDELINES FOR INSTRUCTORS